yyin-dev/MIT6.828/xv6-book-notes/3 - Traps, interrupts, and drivers.md

 ```
 	int n
 -> 	hardware: loads new %esp and %ss, pushes old %ss and %esp,
-	pushes %efalgs, %cs, %eip, an error word, load %esp and %cs from IDT
+	pushes %eflags, %cs, %eip, an error word, load %esp and %cs from IDT
 -> 	vector entry: pushes interrupt number, jumps to alltraps
 -> 	alltraps: pushes registers to form a `struct trapframe`,
 	pushes %esp as arg and call `trap`